Dick Kallman: Career

 starred in the title role of the 1965–1966 television sitcom Hank.
 He returned to Broadway, taking over the leading role in the musical Half a Sixpence.
 As a singer, he released several albums of pop standards, including Hits & the Misses and Speak Softly, and in conjunction with his TV series, Hank Sings and Dick Kallman Drops in as 'Hank.
 He performed one of his songs on an episode of Hullabaloo.

 Kallman played non-recurring roles in TV series such as The Jack Benny Show, Bachelor Father and Medical Center.
 He also acted in episodes 110 and 111 of Batman, playing Little Louie Groovy, a takeoff on record producer Phil Spector.
-Groovy is a victim of a robbery at his apartment by the team of Catwoman and The Joker.